Arthuchaut/unilang/README.md

 python -m src ./path/to/my/unilang/script
 ```

-To change the syntax of the instruction set, we have to hard code them in the `_Statement` enumerator of the `./src/engine.py` file.
+To change the syntax of the instructions set, we have to hard code them in the `_Statement` enumerator of the `./src/engine.py` file.
 Maybe I'll implement a config file later but I'm too lazy for that now. 🐇